Practical advantage of non-Hermitian enhanced quantum sensing: Conclusion and Outlook

 In conclusion, we have provided a comprehensive analysis of non-Hermitian sensing, focusing on the transition from fundamental quantum limits to practical metrological performance.
-While recent theoretical findings have underscored that non-Hermitian protocols offer no intrinsic advantage over Hermitian counterparts in the ideal shot-noise-limited regime—once the physical overhead of non-unitary evolution is accounted for—our work demonstrates that this ``no-go'' conclusion does not extend to realistic experimental settings.
+While recent theoretical findings have underscored that non-Hermitian protocols offer no intrinsic advantage over Hermitian counterparts in the ideal SQL regime—once the physical overhead of non-unitary evolution is accounted for—our work demonstrates that this ``no-go'' result does not extend to realistic experimental settings.
 Under various technical noise models, we have shown that non-Hermitian platforms can yield significant precision enhancements in the presence of instrumental and environmental imperfections.

-The physical origin of this resilience lies in the significantly amplified susceptibility inherent to non-Hermitian dynamics.
-This mechanism boosts the signal response, allowing it to effectively overcome the constant floor of technical noise, such as readout errors and detector saturation, which often define the operational ceiling in the laboratory.
+The physical origin of this resilience lies in the significantly amplified susceptibility inherent to non-Hermitian protocols.
+This mechanism boosts the signal response, allowing it to effectively overcome the constant floor of classical technical noise, which often defines the operational ceiling in the laboratory.
 Our results thus reconcile the perceived lack of a universal quantum advantage with the diverse experimental reports of enhanced sensitivity, clarifying that the true value of non-Hermiticity lies in its robustness against practical constraints rather than its scaling in the idealized limit.

 Looking forward, our findings open several avenues for future research.
 Experimentally, the identified noise-resilient regimes provide a concrete roadmap for implementing high-precision sensors in platforms ranging from solid-state spins to superconducting circuits, where technical noise remains a primary bottleneck.
 Theoretically, extending our framework to multi-parameter estimation and non-Hermitian many-body systems could reveal even more sophisticated strategies for noise suppression.
 By shifting the focus toward the functional utility of non-Hermitian physics in realistic environments, this work paves the way for a new generation of sensors that are not only theoretically intriguing but also practically robust in real-world applications.